SIG SG 550: Sights

 The SG 550 series rifles have a 540 mm long sight radius and are equipped with iron sights adjustable for both windage and elevation.
 The sights are similar to those on some Heckler & Koch weapons, such as the HK G3 or HK MP5.
 The sights consist of a rear, rotating diopter drum soldered to the receiver and a hooded front post installed in the gas block.
 The rear sight has an open notch setting marked "1" designed for immediate firing up to 100 m but also contains apertures with settings "2", "3" and "4" corresponding to 200, 300 and 400 m firing ranges.
 The 400 m setting has a removable iris for sportive shooting.
 The sights are adjustable via micrometer screws with windage and elevation increments of 0.15 mil (≈0.52 moa), or 15 mm at 100 m.
 For night use, the dedicated "1" notch setting in the rear sight drum is provided with two self-luminous tritium-powered inserts fitted laterally on each side of the notch and additionally in a flip-up post attached to the foresight.
 When firing rifle grenades the front sight hood is aligned with the uppermost edge of the grenade's warhead, this provides an estimated point of impact up to 75 m.
-The rifle grenades intended for this purpose were FN/Luchaire Type 58-N bullet-though anti-tank grenades.
+The rifle grenades intended for this purpose were FN/Luchaire Type 58-N bullet-through anti-tank grenades.

 For designated marksman use, the SG 550 is equipped with a Kern 4×24 telescopic sight on a quick-detachable mount.
 The sight weighs 730 g and includes a variety of features, such as STANAG 2324/MIL-STD-1913 compliant mounting components, a Bullet Drop Compensation (BDC) elevation adjustment knob for ranges from 100 to 600 m, a tritium-illuminated reticle that enables target acquisition in low-light conditions and a diopter eyesight correction adjustment.
 Included with the sight is a lens hood for mounting on the ocular that reduces image quality-impairing stray light and a gray filter for glare reduction.
 The basic model of this optical sight was already used on the Stgw 57.

 The upper receiver can accept quick-detachable rails and adapters used to mount optics (STANAG 2324 compliant).
 The scope mounting system consists of a centering hole located on the front face of the rear sight assembly and a dovetail-like mounting point at the front end of the receiver.
 Swiss Arms (respectively Brügger & Thomet) offer several types of quick-release scope mounts and Picatinny rails.
 A version of the rifle with an integral receiver-mounted Picatinny rail is also offered; in this configuration the weapon is fitted with flip-up emergency battle sights—a rear aperture sight which folds down into a recess in the rail and a folding front blade.